kaogilvie/covid-data/README.md

-Docker repo to assist in rapid analysis of existing data for COVID-19 and Kaggle NLP efforts.
+Docker repo to assist in rapid analysis and development on top of existing data for COVID-19.

 Runs local Postgres instance and populates [NYTimes dataset](https://github.com/nytimes/covid-19-data) into tables that can be easily used for analysis.
 There's DDL and everything.